FDA approved, non-surgical prostate treatment with no risk of incontinence or impotence

 IS PAE AN ALTERNATIVE TO SURGERY?

 Yes!
-Prostate artery embolization only requires a small incision in the arm or groin and can be performed in an outpatient center, so no hospital visit is necessary.
+Prostate artery embolization only requires a small incision in the wrist or groin and can be performed in an outpatient center, so no hospital visit is necessary.

 Dr. Wolfe and Dr. Cumming will partner with you and/or your existing care team (ex: primary care, urologist) to determine if you’re a candidate for PAE.